BMW 3 Series Compact: First generation (E36; 1994)

-Launched in 1994, the E36 3 Series Compact (model code E36/5), was BMW's first hatchback since the 2002 Touring model was discontinued in 1974.
+Launched in March 1994, the E36 3 Series Compact (model code E36/5), was BMW's first hatchback since the 2002 Touring model was discontinued in 1974.
+It reportedly cost BMW $500 million USD to develop the hatchback from the E36 platform.

 From the front bumper to the A-pillar, the E36/5 is identical to the E36 saloon.
-From the A-pillar rearwards, the E36/5 is unique from others in the E36 range.
+From the A-pillar back, the E36/5 is unique.
 Although the overall length of the E36/5 is approximately 200 mm shorter than the rest of the E36 3 Series range, the length of the wheelbase is the same.
+The doors with framed windows are unique to the E36/5, rather than adopting those of the E36 saloon/wagon or the frameless ones of the E36 coupé.

+The interior is mostly similar to the E36 saloon models, apart from the folding rear seats and dashboard which share some elements with the previous generation E30 3 Series.
+Some cost-cutting was employed in the E36/5 dashboard such as manual air conditioning, compared to the rest of the E36 lineup which had automatic climate control.

+The E36/5 front suspension uses the E36's MacPherson strut design, while the rear suspension uses a semi-trailing arm from the previous generation E30 models instead of the Z-Axle multi-link suspension used by the rest of the E36 range.
+The E36/5's rear suspension arrangement - which was also used on the Z3 - was more compact and cheaper to produce.
+Some reviewers believed that this arrangement caused the E36/5's to be prone to oversteer.

+The launch models were powered by four-cylinder petrol engines, with the range expanded over the years to include a four-cylinder compressed natural gas engine, four-cylinder diesel engines, and six-cylinder petrol engines.
+In North America, the sole model available was the 318ti, initially powered by a DOHC 1.8 litre, 138 hp inline-four BMW M42 engine.
+In 1996, in conjunction with making the car compliant with OBD-II, the M42 was replaced by the 1.9-litre M44 engine.

 A large sunroof, covered by a folding canvas roof was available from mid-1995.
 This model was known as either the California Top Edition or the Open Air Edition.

-In September 1996 (model year 1997), the 3 Series Compact received a facelift.
+In September 1996 (for model year 1997), the 3 Series Compact received a facelift in line with the remainder of the E36 range.
 Changes included revised tail-lights, grille, bumpers and mirrors.

-Suspension

-The front suspension uses the E36's MacPherson strut design, while the rear suspension uses a semi-trailing arm from the previous generation E30 models (instead of the Z-Axle multi-link suspension used by the rest of the E36 range).
-This rear suspension arrangement - which is also used on the Z3 - is more compact and cheaper to produce.
-Some reviewers believe that this arrangement causes the E36/5's handling to be prone to oversteer.

-Interior

-The interior is mostly similar to the E36 saloon models, apart from the folding rear seats and dashboard which shares some elements with the previous generation E30 3 Series.